Abibubble/ms3-the-bar-blade/TESTING.md

 * The Categories page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Add Category page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Edit Category page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Users page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.

 * The Delete Cocktail modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Delete Category modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Delete Profile modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Delete User modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.

 * The buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
 * All the font sizes aren't too big or too small for the screen size.